browserify/browserify/README.markdown

   --require, -r  A module name or file to bundle.require()
                  Optionally use a colon separator to set the target.
   --entry, -e    An entry point of your app
+  --exports      Export these core objects, comma-separated list
+                 with any of: require, process.
+If unspecified, the export behavior will be inferred.

   --ignore, -i   Ignore a file
   --alias, -a    Register an alias with a colon separator: "to:from"
                  Example: --alias 'jquery:jquery-browserify'